 – students’ general level of knowledge, in relation to what they are taught.

 In the past, evaluators used printed classroom observation forms.
 As more and more processes move into the digital medium, an online classroom observation form is just the right tool for tech savvy, as well as for non-technical evaluators.
 It is easy to use, can be accessed from any device, be it iPad, smartphone or laptop, and stores all submissions safely.
 We provide the template, you bring the know-how in customizing it to fit your needs.

 Top Tips For The Classroom Observation Form

-1. Include all the fields you need for a proper observation.
-And by this I mean mixing the types of fields you want: Likert scales for rating the teacher, text boxes for more detailed comments, name field for the teacher’s name, date field for recording the date of the observation, drop-down menus for selecting the observed class and others.
+1. Include all the fields you need for proper observation.
+And by this, I mean mixing the types of fields you want: Likert scales for rating the teacher, text boxes for more detailed comments, name field for the teacher’s name, date field for recording the date of the observation, drop-down menus for selecting the observed class and others.